Paddione/l2p/README.md

 - **Improved Database Cleanup**: Automatic cleanup of old lobbies prevents accumulation of inactive games
 - **Better Player Management**: Fixed issues with multiple test players appearing in games
 - **Enhanced Game Flow**: Streamlined answer submission and feedback system for better user experience
+- **🔄 SYNCHRONIZED MULTIPLAYER**: Complete rewrite of game synchronization system for real-time multiplayer
+  - **Simultaneous Game Start**: All players now start the game at exactly the same time via server coordination
+  - **Real-time Question Progression**: Questions automatically advance when all players answer OR time runs out
+  - **Server-side Game State**: Game state is managed on the server and synchronized across all clients
+  - **Automatic Question Timing**: Backend automatically handles question transitions every 60 seconds
+  - **Answer Progress Tracking**: Real-time display of how many players have answered the current question
+  - **Improved Polling**: Reduced polling frequency to 1-second intervals for better synchronization
+  - **Database-driven Coordination**: All game state stored in PostgreSQL for reliable multiplayer coordination

 ### 🔊 Audio System Features
 The game now includes a comprehensive audio system with the following sound categories: